-A professional operator shall carry out the CCTV inspection in accordance with CCTV for Christchurch City Council Earthquake Recovery, any guidance notes on the Council webpage and the technical specification of the New Zealand Pipe Inspection Manual.
-CCTV for Christchurch City Council Earthquake Recovery is the "particular specification" in accordance with section 5 of the New Zealand Pipe Inspection Manual.
+A professional operator shall carry out the CCTV inspection in accordance with the latest version of the Christchurch City Council CCTV Specification, any guidance notes on the Council webpage and the technical specification of the New Zealand Pipe Inspection Manual.
+The latest version of the Christchurch City Council CCTV Specification is the "particular specification" in accordance with section 5 of the New Zealand Pipe Inspection Manual.